CybercentreCanada/assemblyline4_docs/docs/installation/replay.md

 ## Replay configuration file

-Replay has it's own configuration file that is seperate from the usual `config.yml` file found in an Assemblyline instance because it can run in an `API` mode which does not require a full Assemblyline config.
-In all cases, Replay will load it's configuration file from `/etc/assemblyline/replay.yml` by default or from the file path specified in the `REPLAY_CONFIG_PATH` environment variable.
+Replay has its own configuration file that is seperate from the usual `config.yml` file found in an Assemblyline instance because it can run in an `API` mode which does not require a full Assemblyline config.
+In all cases, Replay will load its configuration file from `/etc/assemblyline/replay.yml` by default or from the file path specified in the `REPLAY_CONFIG_PATH` environment variable.

 If you are using our helm chart to deploy replay you will be able to simply put the content of your `replay.yml` file in the `replay:` section of the `values.yml` file but if you are using replay in container or simple script mode you will have to create your own replay config file and mount it at the right place.
 The examples below will show you how to do this.